amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 They see the clods close over head,
 The grass grow green.
 No word is said.
-And yet ó
+And yet ‚Äî
 A little world within the world
 Are we,
 Daily our hearts' high yearnings fade,
 Are buried!
-New ones are made, ó
+New ones are made, ‚Äî
 Are crucified!
-And yet ó
+And yet ‚Äî